 14. You have had healthy fights.

 Every relationship has its share of ups and downs.
 As couples, you are bound to fight and have disagreements.
-If the fights that you and your partner have are healthy fights, and you both usually resolve conflicts amicably while respecting each other’s feelings, then be assured that you are in a healthy relationship.
-It also indicates that it is time for you to tell them that you love them and look forward to a lasting relationship.
+If the fights you and your partner have are healthy fights and you both usually resolve conflicts amicably while respecting each other’s feelings, then be assured you are in a healthy relationship.
+It also indicates it is time for you to tell them you love them and look forward to a lasting relationship.

 15. They’ve made you a better person.

 Is the relationship making you a more caring, understanding, and loving person?
-And does your partner help you to become a better person without putting pressure on you?
-If you feel you have become a better person because of them, and if you think the changes around you are healthy and you have a more positive outlook to life, then they might be the right person for you, and it might be time for you to tell them “I love you.”
+Does your partner help you to become a better person without putting pressure on you?
+Do you feel you have become a better person because of them?
+If you think the changes around you are healthy and you have a more positive outlook on life, then they might be the right person for you, and it might be time for you to tell them “I love you.”

 Love takes time to build and needs constant nurturing.
 Give yourself enough time before you say “I love you” to your partner, and more importantly, give your partner the time to open up to you.
-Saying “I love you” is a huge deal in a relationship, and, therefore, it is imperative you know your feelings are real.
-We hope this list helps you know if you are ready to drop the L-bomb on your partner and embark on a serious and long-lasting relationship.
+Saying “I love you” is a huge deal in a relationship.
+Therefore, it is imperative you know your feelings are real.
+We hope this list helps you know whether or not you are ready to drop the L-bomb on your partner and embark on a serious and long-lasting relationship.